-Reach Out to The Law Office of Shane Phelps, P.C. for Legal Representation
+Reach Out to Shane Phelps Law. for Legal Representation

 If you were charged with a criminal offense, discuss your case with our attorneys as soon as possible.
 With over 30 years of legal experience, and time served as a prosecutor, we know there are two sides to every story, and various defenses can be brought up to fight charges.
 We will build an innovative strategy for your case and work toward a favorable outcome on your behalf.

 Speak with our team during a free consultation by calling us at (979) 773-7028 or contacting us online.